 - The 3rd page is a detailed care planning tool for clinicians.
 It allows them to check off treatments, procedures, labs and educational needs for the patient.
 Included are many tips and reminders to optimize patient care.

 Treating HG is very challenging and early intervention usually results in less severe symptoms and better long-term health for both mother and child.
+Multiple medications are often needed to manage the multitude of symptoms.
 HG is a multifaceted disease that should be approached with a broad view of possible causes and complications.
 When treating mothers with HG, preventing and correcting nutritional deficiencies is a high priority to prevent serious complications such as Wernicke’s encephalopathy, and promote a healthy outcome for mother and child.

 Nutrition is one of the most challenging and important issues for women with HG.
 Pregnant women require a variety of nutrients both for their own healing and for the normal development of their unborn child.
 The baby's requirements for minerals, vitamins, and other nutrients come first and are taken from the mother's bones, organs, tissues, and other storage areas.
 This can leave the mother depleted very quickly, which can take months, or even years, to correct.